-- Continue to advance Value Planning and Affordability Analyses. - Continue to support Reclamation on completion of their Feasibility Report, including the coordination of biological and cultural monitoring along with land access for the NODOS Feasibility Geotechnical Investigations. - Continue to conduct landowner coordination activities. - Continue efforts to develop the Work Plan through December 2021. - Delaying approval of engineering task order materials including scope, budget and schedule for service areas HC (Conveyance) and HR (Reservoir). - 4.2 Discussion and possible direction to staff regarding Proposition 1, WSIP activities and WIIN Act Funding.
+- Continued to work on advancement of Value Planning and Affordability Analyses. - Continued to support Reclamation on completion of their Feasibility Report. - Continued efforts to advance a work plan through December 2021. - Delayed approval of Engineering contracts for Conveyance and Reservoir until April. - 3.2 Discussion and possible direction to staff regarding Proposition 1, WSIP activities and WIIN Act Funding.

-Mr. Watson provided a review of Proposition 1, WSIP activities and WIIN Act Funding as follows:
+General Manager Watson provided a review of Proposition 1, WSIP activities and WIIN Act Funding as follows: